-Her New York Times bestselling and award-winning book, Giving 2.0: Transform Your Giving and Our World (Wiley, 2011), empowers people of all backgrounds, ages and passions to make their giving matter more.
-Laura has written for T: The New York Times Style Magazine, Worth Magazine, the Huffington Post, SSIR and Measuring The Networked Nonprofit.
-Laura has been profiled in New York Times, Wall Street Journal, Barrons, Forbes and Vogue.
+Laura is the Founder, Chairman Emeritus and former Chairman (1998–2008) of the Silicon Valley Social Ventures (SV2), a venture philanthropy fund of over 200 individuals and families who leverage their financial, intellectual and human capital to fund and scale innovative nonprofits.
+To date, SV2 has made more than 95 grants to and investments in Bay Area nonprofits and social enterprises, providing more than $5.8 million in funding.
+Laura’s New York Times bestselling and award-winning book, Giving 2.0: Transform Your Giving and Our World (Wiley, 2011), empowers people of all backgrounds, ages and passions to give their time, money, networks and expertise with greater impact.
+Laura is a contributing author to Frontiers in Social Innovation (Harvard Business Review Press, 2022) and has written for The Washington Post, Worth Magazine, T Magazine – The New York Times, the Huffington Post and SSIR.
+Laura has been profiled in The New York Times, The Wall Street Journal, Barron’s, Forbes, The Chronicle of Philanthropy and Vogue.
 She has been featured on Charlie Rose, CNN with Erin Burnett, MSNBC with Dylan Ratigan and CNBC Power Lunch.

-In addition to numerous California philanthropy awards, Laura was a 2005 Henry Crown Fellow of the Aspen Institute; was awarded the 2005 President’s Volunteer Service Award from the Points of Light Foundation; was honored with the World Affairs Council’s Global Philanthropy Forum 2011 Global Citizen Award, as well as the 2014 Commonwealth Club Distinguished Citizen Award.
+She is a former trustee of Silicon Valley Community Foundation, Hoover Institution, Castilleja School, Menlo School, Eastside Preparatory School and San Francisco Art Institute.
+In addition to receiving numerous California philanthropy awards, Laura was a 2005 Henry Crown Fellow of the Aspen Institute; received the 2005 President’s Volunteer Service Award from the Points of Light Foundation; was honored with the World Affairs Council’s Global Philanthropy Forum 2011 Global Citizen Award, as well as was awarded the 2014 Commonwealth Club Distinguished Citizen Award.